classdojo/hotfix/README.md

 ## Hotfix

 Hotfix is a simple utility that pushes new fixes to the end client.

-## How It Works

-1. You call `hotfix

 ## Requirements